Home > Diabetes Research & News > LATEST NEWS

 Travelling with diabetes requires some extra preparation, but airports like Perth Airport are working to ensure that all passengers can travel safely and comfortably.
 By planning ahead and taking advantage of available programs, you can focus on enjoying your journey.

-For more information about travelling from diabetes, including Perth Airport’s initiatives, visit perthairport.com.au.
+For more information about travelling with diabetes, including Perth Airport’s initiatives, visit perthairport.com.au.

 The Department of Home Affairs also has information on travelling with medicine at homeaffairs.gov.au.